typ90/meteor-accounts-onedrive/README.md

 ## Usage

 1. `meteor add accounts-onedrive`
-2. Read the 'Integrating with Login Services' section of [Getting Started with Auth](https://github.com/meteor/meteor/wiki/Getting-started-with-Auth) and make sure you set up your config and secret correctly.
+2. Read the 'Meteor.loginWith<ExternalService>' section of the [Meteor docs](http://docs.meteor.com/#meteor_loginwithexternalservice) and make sure you set up your config and secret correctly.
-3. Call `Meteor.loginWithOneDrive();`
+3. Call `Meteor.loginWithOnedrive();`

 ## Credits